Know Granite Worktops Prices, Reviews, Pros and Cons

 How much should Cost of Granite Worktops?

-To get an idea of the extremes of the granite worktops prices available, consider the following: 1250 mm slab of the commonly available colours costs £170.
+The cost of granite worktops varies from £40.09 to £178 per square foot, including installation depending on the slab thickness.
+Granite worktop costs for 1250mm slab is £170 for the commonly available colours.
 The same length for a premium colour costs £285.
-The prices for the two for a length of 2500mm to 2900 mm cost £450 and £720 respectively.
+The prices for the length of 2500mm to 2900mm are £450 and £720 respectively.

-Let’s consider an example of a kitchen for the price of granite worktops , which requires fitting a hob, a sink, drainer grove and a hole for a tap.
+Let’s consider an example of a kitchen for the cheap granite worktops, which requires fitting a hob, a sink, drainer grove and a hole for a tap.

 - Production delivery and fitting £900